$\omega{\rm-}k_x$ Fano line shape in photonic crystal slabs: Symmetry, reciprocity and energy conservation

 Equations~\eqref{w},~\eqref{parabolic2}--\eqref{hyperbolic2} were derived assuming that the scattering amplitude (transmission or reflection coefficient) is an even function of $k_x$.
 For reflection, this is true due to the reciprocity~\cite{Popov:1986:oa, Gippius:2005:prb}.
 For transmission, however, some assumptions on the symmetry of the structure should be made in order to provide $T(k_x,\omega) = T(-k_x,\omega)$.

 To study the symmetry of the structure let us consider the elements of the scattering matrix as functions of $k_x$.
-The reciprocity and symmetry conditions impose restrictions on the scattering matrix form.
-In Table~\ref{table1} we present the scattering matrix forms for each of seven frieze symmetry groups.
-In this table the different functions are denoted by different letters; the even functions have $k_x^2$ as the argument.
+The reciprocity and symmetry conditions impose restrictions on the scattering matrix form~\cite{Popov:1986:oa, Gippius:2005:prb}.
+In Table~\ref{table1} we present the general form of the scattering matrix for each of seven frieze symmetry groups.
+In this table the even functions have $k_x^2$ as the argument.

 According to Table~\ref{table1}, the reflection coefficient is always an even function of $k_x$.
 Hence, the approximations~\eqref{parabolic2}--\eqref{hyperbolic2} can be used to describe the reflection coefficient of the structure with an arbitrary symmetry.
-As for the transmission, only the symmetries p11m, p11g, p2mg, p2mm, and p1m1 provides the assumptions used to derive approximations~\eqref{parabolic2}--\eqref{hyperbolic2}.
+As for the transmission, only the symmetries p11m, p11g, p2mg, p2mm, and p1m1 provide the assumptions used to derive approximations~\eqref{parabolic2}--\eqref{hyperbolic2}.

 The structures described by the symmetry groups p1 and p2 require the use of more general approximations.
 While the denominator for the transmission approximation will be of the same form as for the reflection [see Eq.~\eqref{Eq4}], the numerators in Eqs.~\eqref{parabolic2}--\eqref{hyperbolic2} might have additional terms in $k_x$ and $k_x \omega$.